IKIM-Essen/ERMA/README.md

 Skip this when analyzing single-end or already merged paired-end reads.

 When analyzing paired-end reads, they must be merged before starting the pipeline.
-For this ERMA provides a module.
-Load your paired end FASTQ-files in the data/fastq folder and execute from the folder where also the Snakefile is
+For this, ERMA provides a module.
+Follow the steps:

-1. Copy the paired-end fastq.gz files in data/fastq
+1. Copy the to-be-merged paired-end fastq.gz files in data/fastq
-2. Set the seq_tech parameter to "Illumina"
+2. Set the seq_tech parameter to "Illumina" in config/config.yaml (if not already)
-3. Run:
+3. Run from the ERMA root folder:

 ```bash
 snakemake prepare_fastqs
 ```

+This will execute a bash script with the essential step of merging R1 and R2 read with NGmerge

 ### ONT input